djbertolo/djbertolo/README.md

 ### 🌱 My Research Interests for Graduate School

-Building on my work with static analysis in the **Dep-Trust** project, I am eager to explore the following areas in my graduate studies:
+I am eager to explore the following areas in my graduate studies:

 - Automated vulnerability discovery using advanced fuzzing techniques
 - Static and dynamic binary analysis for bug detection